awsdocs/aws-lambda-developer-guide/sample-apps/blank-java/README.md

 # Blank function (Java)
-This project includes function code and supporting resources:
-- src/main - A Java function.
-- src/test - A unit test and helper classes.
-- template.yml - An AWS CloudFormation template that creates an application.
-- build.gradle - A Gradle build file.
-- 1-create-bucket.sh, 2-deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 ![Architecture](/sample-apps/blank/images/sample-blank.png)

+The project source includes function code and supporting resources:

+- `src/main` - A Java function.
+- `src/test` - A unit test and helper classes.
+- `template.yml` - An AWS CloudFormation template that creates an application.
+- `build.gradle` - A Gradle build file.
+- `1-create-bucket.sh`, `2-deploy.sh`, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 Use the following instructions to deploy the sample application.